kilhage/class.js/README.md

 });
 </pre>

-* Add methods to a existing class:
+* Add properties to a existing class prototype on the fly.
+* Only adds the properties to new instance'ses on the class
 <pre>

 ExtendedClass.addMethods({

     doSomething: function() {